xudihui/wix-style-react/docs/internal/DEPRECATION_GUIDE.md

 The `deprecationLog` is an internal utility that used to log, you guessed it, deprecation messages.
-You should call it only when the deprecated behaviour is **being used**, so for example, when deprecating components, call it in the `constructor`.
-Similarly, when deprecating props, call it only when the prop is used, like inside a custom `PropTypes` validator.
+You should call it only when the deprecated behaviour is **being used**, so for example, when deprecating components, call it in the `constructor` or in `componentDidMount`.
+Similarly, when deprecating props, call it only when the prop is used, like inside a custom `PropTypes` validator, inside `render` or in `componentDidUpdate`.

 ## Deprecating components